 - Address adult language, literacy and numeracy skills

 - Design and develop learning programs

 - Plan assessment activities and processes and assess competence

 - Understand learning, teaching and assessment in a vocational education and training environment.

 - Course completion enables students to start or continue career as trainer and assessor.

-With full support from Wodonga TAFE’s highly experienced teachers, students work together in class enabling them to gain critical learning by involving peer interaction, which helps them gain a broader understanding and competence in the field of training and assessing.
+With full support from Wodonga TAFE’s highly experienced teachers, students work together enabling them to gain critical learning by involving peer interaction, which helps them gain a broader understanding and competence in the field of training and assessing.